Submitting service requests

 The information you must complete when submitting a request depends upon the questions defined in the SRD, and whether those questions are required.
 An SRD you access from the universal client might also include an advanced interface form (AIF), which requires you to complete and save additional information in a separate form before you submit the request.
 (The AIF is cross-launched from the BMC Remedy ITSM mid tier client, which might require a separate login.)

-Viewing BMC Digital Workplace Catalog service requests
+To view BMC Digital Workplace Catalog service requests

 From Smart IT, you can search and view the BMC Digital Workplace Catalog service requests from Global search, Smart Recorder and My profile.
 As a Smart IT administrator, you need to configure the CCS forms to display the DWP requests in Smart IT.
 For more information, see Integrating Smart IT with BMC Digital Workplace Catalog service request.

-Following up on service requests
+To follow up on service requests

 After a service request is submitted, any defined notifications, approval requests, and fulfillment processes are triggered.
 During the approval process, you can view the approval status by clicking Show Approvers in the notification at the top of the request.
 Active and closed fulfillment process steps appear on the Fulfillment tab at the bottom of the request details.
 (If you just submitted the request, fulfillment steps begin to appear the next time you open the request details.
 Additional process steps that were bypassed because they did not meet conditions defined by the administrator are not shown.)
 You can track the progress of the request against its due date by monitoring the SLA Progress bar, as explained in SLA progress bar in Smart IT.